-Inpatient and outpatient rehab and physical therapy at West Chester Hospital is provided by the skilled physicians and clinicians of Drake Center.
+Inpatient and outpatient rehab and physical therapy at West Chester Hospital is provided by the skilled physicians and clinicians of Daniel Drake Center.

 Physical therapists work to restore function, improve mobility, increase flexibility, strength and endurance, and promote a return to the highest level of activity possible.
 Physical therapists in the hospital setting develop individualized treatment plans to address functional mobility, balance and strength that have been impaired due to an illness, surgery or acquired injury.
 These plans often include the following: